Improving the Efficiency of Multi-Region Underwriting

 01

 I interviewed roughly six muti-region and a handful of single-region underwriters to get a sense of their objectives, workflows, challenges, and daily tasks.
 This insight helped me create detailed user personas that were shared with the product, development, and leadership teams.
-These personas guided us throughout the project, ensuring our work remained focused on our target audiences.
+It was interesting that the younger, multi-region underwriters were enthusiastic about transitioning to a new system, allowing us to start from an enviable position with users who were deeply invested in creating something better.

 I interviewed roughly six muti-region and a handful of single-region underwriters to get a sense of their objectives, workflows, challenges, and daily tasks.
 This insight helped me create detailed user personas that were shared with the product, development, and leadership teams.
-These personas guided us throughout the project, ensuring our work remained focused on our target audiences.
+It was interesting that the younger, multi-region underwriters were enthusiastic about transitioning to a new system, allowing us to start from an enviable position with users who were deeply invested in creating something better.

 02